-Partial Reconfiguration through ICAP for Zynq-7000 Devices
+Partial Reconfiguration through ICAP for Zynq Devices

-The primary configuration mechanism for the programmable logic (PL) of Zynq-7000 devices is through the processing system (PS), which delivers bitstreams to the PCAP.
-Note that this only applies to Zynq-7000 devices, and not Zynq MPSoC.
-The most straightforward mechanism for partial reconfiguration is also via this path.
+The primary configuration mechanism for the programmable logic (PL) of Zynq-7000 and Zynq MPSoC devices is through the processing system (PS), which delivers bitstreams to the PCAP.
+The most common mechanism for partial reconfiguration is also through this path.
 However, to manage partial reconfiguration completely within the PL (either through the PR Controller IP or through a custom-designed controller module), partial bitstreams can also be delivered to the ICAP, just as they can be for FPGA devices.

 The PCAP and ICAP interfaces are mutually exclusive and cannot be used simultaneously.
 Switching between ICAP and PCAP is possible, but you must ensure that no commands or data are being transmitted or received before changing interfaces.
 Failure to do this could lead to unexpected behavior.

-Bit 27 (PCAP\PR) of the Control Register (devc.CTRL) selects between ICAP and PCAP for PL reconfiguration.
+To enable the ICAP for Zynq-7000 devices, set bit 27 (PCAP\PR) of the Control Register (devc.CTRL).
+This bit selects between ICAP and PCAP for PL reconfiguration.
 The default is PCAP (1), but that can be changed to ICAP (0) to enable this configuration port.
 Note that bit 28 (PCAP\MODE) must also be set to 1, which is the default.
-For more details, see the Zynq-7000 All Programmable SoC Technical Reference Manual (UG585) [Ref 9].
+For more details, see the Zynq-7000 All Programmable SoC Technical Reference Manual (UG585) [Ref 11].